 with Abbie Clare, Lira Sagynbekova, Chris Béné, Akylbek Rahmanberdi

-Abstract: Recent attempts to develop a standardised tool to quantify levels of household resilience to climate extremes typically generate very large household surveys, taking a number of hours to complete.
-Moreover significant questions exist around what resilience capacities to measure, how to measure them, and how to weight them for their relative importance in facilitating or hindering resilience in any given context.
-Subjective approaches to resilience measurement may offer an attractive alternative, because they ask respondents for a rating of their overall perceived resilience, thereby placing more emphasis on what resilience means to local people and leaving the choice of which capacities, in what combination and quantities up to them.
+Abstract: Recent attempts to develop a standardised tool to quantify levels of household resilience to climate extremes typically generate very large household surveys, which take a number of hours to complete.
+Moreover, significant questions exist around which resilience capacities to measure, how to measure them, and how to weight them for their relative importance in facilitating or hindering resilience in any given context.
+Subjective approaches to resilience measurement may offer an attractive alternative, because they ask respondents for a rating of their overall perceived resilience, thereby placing more emphasis on what resilience means to local people and leaving the choice of which capacities, in what combination and quantities, up to them.
 This paper is the first to quantitatively compare the power of subjective and objective resilience measures to predict future wellbeing (in this case, represented by household food security) in the face of socio-environmental shocks and stressors.
 Using a household panel data set collected in three contrasting rural Kyrgyzstan villages, our study finds that subjective resilience indicators are strong independent predictors of future food security.
 The subjective indicators capture variance that is not picked up by standard objective indicators and significantly increase the accuracy of models that predict future levels of household food security.
-Moreover there is tentative evidence that the subjective resilience indicators developed in this study may be comparable across contexts.
+Moreover, there is tentative evidence that the subjective resilience indicators developed in this study may be comparable across contexts.
 These results provide the first quantitatively sound evidence that subjective indicators may have a significant role to play in increasing the accuracy and efficiency of assessing, monitoring and evaluating the resilience of households to climate extremes.

 Work in progress

 Competition and Conflict: Evidence from a Community Driven Development Program in Indonesia (working paper soon)